CigarsSmoker/Clone/Examples-of-useful-ruleset.md

-Assuming out of the box ruleset.
+Assuming that you start with out of the box ruleset.

+To copy a specific ruleset below into your own ruleset, go to _"My rules"_ in the dashboard.
+When you click _Edit_, you will be able to freely edit your rules, so from there it is just a matter of copy any specific ruleset below and to paste it at the end of your list of rules, then click _Save_.

 #### Youtube